 Rayyan is a free online tool that can be used for screening and coding of studies.
 It will pre-populate inclusion and exclusion criteria, although these can be customised.
 You can also tag and filter to code and organize references.
 Works well for title and abstract screening, for full-text screening revert to EndNote (you can export references from Rayyan back to EndNote for this step).
 Supports collaboration and blind reviewing to avoid bias.
 Has an app for use on mobiles and tablets.

 This is an online systematic review management tool.
-The University does not have a licence for it but individual licences can be purchased for small teams.
+The University does not have a licence for it but small teams can purchase individual licences.

 Although primarily a tool for qualitative evidence synthesis from interviews, focus groups and open-ended survey questions, NVivo can be used for drawing out themes from literature gathered as part of systematic review.
 It is possible to download a free trial version for two weeks which can then be fully activated with the University's licence on request from Digital Technology Services (DTS).
 It is also available to use via AppsAnywhere on campus.